kulturpass-de/kulturpass-documentation/project-documentation/project-processes-and-functions.md

 2. EU questionnaire
 3. ELSTER registration process with the digital certificate of the seller organization.
 To find more details about the technical registration, check the section [Seller Registration with ELSTER](https://github.com/kulturpass-de/kulturpass-documentation/blob/main/technical-documentation/seller-registration-with-elster.md)

 The registration procedure also asks for initial name of the marketplace shop and creates the vendor's shop in the background.
+A user-oriented description and FAQ for this procedure can be found in the [Help Center](https://service.kulturpass.de/help/de-de/6-registrierung-fur-anbietende) (German language only).

 Once the registration process is completed successfully, the seller can access the shop and start with configuration of basic settings.

 ## Initial shop settings